dstackai/dstack/docs/blog/posts/tpu-on-gcp.md

     </div>

 ??? info "Control plane"
-    If you specify `model` when running a service, `dstack` will automatically register the model on the gateway's global endpoint and allow you to use it for chat via the control plane UI.
+    If you specify `model` when running a service, `dstack` will automatically register the model on an OpenAI-compatible endpoint and allow you to use it for chat via the control plane UI.

     <img src="https://github.com/dstackai/static-assets/blob/main/static-assets/images/dstack-control-plane-model-llama31.png?raw=true" width="750px" />